 Jazz is one of the most popular types of music played at different events, mainly because of its broad range of appeal for people of all ages.
-Almost anyone can appreciate jazz music, and best of all, it can fit almost any occasion, from weddings to birthdays to anniversaries to corporate events.
-Jazz can be soft and smooth, or upbeat and energetic; it can play softly in the background or be the centerpiece of an event; and it can come in a number of ensembles, involving different numbers of musicians as well as varying instruments.
-Here are some of your options when it comes to types of jazz ensembles to use for your event (any ensemble can include a singer as well):
+Almost anyone can appreciate jazz music, and best of all, it can fit nearly any occasion, from weddings to birthdays to anniversaries to corporate events.
+Jazz can be soft and smooth, or upbeat and energetic; it can play softly in the background or be the centerpiece of an event; and it can come in several of ensembles, involving different numbers of musicians as well as varying instruments.
+Here are some of your options when it comes to types of jazz ensembles to use for your event (any group can include a singer as well):

 Several types of jazz trios exist; one of the most common includes a bass player, a piano player, and a drummer; there are also several types of “drummer-less” trios, such as one that has a piano player, a double bassist, and a horn (which can be a saxophone or a trumpet) or guitar player.
 Trios that include a horn player, double bass player and a drummer involve more improvisation than the others, mainly because the lack of a piano (which provides chords) requires the horn player and bassist to take on the task of creating the changing harmonies.